 If you take the photography plan, then you'll also get Photoshop bundled in with it, so you have everything you need.

 I also know it can be difficult to know where to start with Lightroom, so I have a handy dandy Lightroom Starter Kit that includes EVERYTHING you need to get started with Lightroom.
 You'll get a guide to importing, an editing checklist, an export cheat sheet and three Lightroom presets.
 The best part?
 It's totally, 100% FREE.
-Just click on the link to download and get started!
+Just go here to grab it!

 Photoshop / Photoshop Elements